SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/searching-for-plugins.md

----
-date: 2022-07-12 12:00
-title: Searching for plugins?
-description: With Swift 5.6, Xcode and the Swift Package Manager gained a new product type, plugins, and we’re delighted to announce we now have support for filtering search results by whether or not they include a plugin.
----

 With Swift 5.6, Xcode and the Swift Package Manager gained a new product type, plugins, allowing developers to extend their build process with new build commands or processing steps.